 We decided to use coconut oil because producing delicious food products is also possible without using palm oil.
 With coconut oil we pay attention to organic quality and fair trade.
 Coconut plantations of this kind are not widespread, and we want to support precisely these sustainable plantations with our products.

 However, that alone is not enough.
 If you look around in the supermarket and also in the organic market, you will find palm oil in very many products.
 But why does palm oil have to be in almost all baked goods?
 Or in cosmetics?
-There is only one answer to this, because it is the cheapest oil (as of April 2018: 1 tonne of conventional palm oil 517 euros/1 tonne of conventional rapeseed oil 646 euros).
-The other argument the special properties of palm oil, however, in very many products the palm oil can be easily replaced.
+There is only one answer to this - because it is the cheapest oil (as of April 2018: 1 tonne of conventional palm oil 517 euros/1 tonne of conventional rapeseed oil 646 euros).
+The other argument is the special properties of palm oil, however, in very many products palm oil can be easily replaced.

 Ultimately, a major rethink is called for, i.e. we are all challenged to learn to appreciate our local products and to use them wisely.

 1. We only use fair and organic coconut oil and, of course, no animal cruelty in the harvesting of coconut oil.